-Limited access medical marijuana: An additional 16 states have so-called “limited access” medical marijuana programs, which the NCSL defines as programs that permit the use of “low THC, high cannabidiol (CBD)” products "in limited situations or as a legal defense.”
+Additionally, in many states, so-called “medical marijuana” and/or marijuana-related products may be purchased and used for medicinal or therapeutic purposes, subject to certain limitations.
+An additional 17 states have so-called “limited access” medical marijuana programs, which the NCSL defines as programs that permit the use of “low THC, high cannabidiol (CBD)” products "in limited situations or as a legal defense.”
 These programs tend to be more restrictive than their comprehensive counterparts.

 Marijuana use and ‘stoned’ driving

 Marijuana and marijuana-related products that contain THC are intoxicants.
 It therefore stands to reason that marijuana use may impair driving abilities.

+This is largely due to the nature of marijuana intoxication itself.
 The length of a user’s intoxication from marijuana varies widely by consumption method, potency of the product, and the user’s physiological characteristics, according to AAA.
 Smoking may induce immediate onset of intoxication, with intoxication lasting several hours; oral consumption may induce intoxication as long as two hours after ingestion, with longer-lasting intoxicating effects.